koordinator-sh/website/docs/installation.md

 Since v0.1.0 (alpha/beta), Koordinator requires **Kubernetes version >= 1.18**.

+Koordinator need collect metrics from kubelet read-only port(default is disabled). you can get more info form [here](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/).

+For full features, koordinator requires **linux kernel 4.19** or higher.

 ## Install with helms

 Koordinator can be simply installed by helm v3.5+, which is a simple command-line tool and you can get it from [here](https://github.com/helm/helm/releases).